 Students can also transfer in equivalent credit for a language course.
 If the equivalent is at a second semester proficiency or above (see Transfer Notebook), your world language Core requirement will be fulfilled.
 If you wish to take a language not previously mentioned, please contact the Registrar’s Office to discuss your options.

-For complete FAQs on the college’s world language requirement, please click here.
+Full list of FAQs on the college’s world language requirement

 College Algebra does not fulfill the math Core, but it will transfer as a math elective (with a grade of C- or above).
 Students should refer to the Core Curriculum for approved math Core classes.